Skip to content

 Denny Chung

-I was born in Los Angeles, CA, and raised in Phoenix, AZ.
-I earned my Bachelor’s degree in Biology at the University of Washington while working full time at Virginia Mason Medical Center as an Orthopedic Technician.
-Within my personal experience as an orthopedic technician, I realized that being part of the patient’s care can be extremely rewarding.
-Though I was participating in the patient’s care, I had realized that the limitation of my title would never allow me to dictate the care the patient sought.
-Through many mentors, I discovered the field of podiatry and eventually, pursue and obtain a Doctorate of Podiatric medicine, from Samuel Merritt University – California School of Podiatric Medicine, and was awarded membership into the Pi Delta Honors Society.
+Dr. Denny Chung was born in Los Angeles, CA, raised in Phoenix, AZ.
+He earned his Bachelor’s degree in Biology at the University of Washington while working full time at Virginia Mason Medical Center as an Orthopedic Technician.
+Within his personal experience as an orthopedic technician, he realized that being part of the patient’s care can be extremely rewarding.
+Though he was participating in the patient’s care, he realized that the limitation of his title would never allow to dictate the care the patient sought.
+Through many mentors, he discovered the field of podiatry and eventually, pursue and obtain a Doctorate of Podiatric medicine, from Samuel Merritt University – California School of Podiatric Medicine, and was awarded membership into the Pi Delta Honors Society.

-Though my interests in podiatry lie in orthopedics, reconstruction and trauma, I love the multifaceted nature of podiatry where facets of dermatology, orthopedics, vascular and wound care are involved.
-Outside of medicine, I enjoy spending time with family, cooking, snowboarding, hiking local trails, and kart racing.
-I am honored and excited to join Kaiser Permanente team to provide high-quality healthcare, improve the health of the community and most importantly, thrive.
+Though his interests in podiatry lie in orthopedics, reconstruction and trauma, Dr. Chung loves the multifaceted nature of podiatry where facets of dermatology, orthopedics, vascular and wound care are involved.
+Outside of medicine, he enjoys spending time with family, cooking, snowboarding, hiking local trails, and kart racing.
+Dr. Chung is very honored and excited to join Kaiser Permanente team to provide high-quality healthcare, improve the health of the community and most importantly, thrive.

 Miriam Jones